Next: Appendix B

 Next we change the integration variable

-into and perform some partial integrations, obtaining
+and perform some partial integrations, obtaining

 Because this has to hold true for all possible